-When searching for a new place to call home, people with disabilities often have a longer and more complicated list of considerations compared with healthier individuals.
-In addition to common wish-list items, such as reliable public transportation and diverse entertainment options, people with major health conditions also must think about, for instance, accessibility of facilities or even the cleanliness of the air.
+When searching for a new home, people with disabilities often have a longer and more complicated list of considerations compared with other individuals.
+In addition to common wish-list items, such as reliable public transportation and diverse entertainment options, people with disabilities also must think about things like the accessibility of facilities or even the cleanliness of the air.

 Although disability benefits can increase based on inflation, many people with disabilities rely on low cost of living and wages for financial relief.
-In 2016, nearly 5.4 million people with disabilities were employed.
-But the unemployment rate for this group has risen in recent years, concerning those who hope to earn a living in order to cover the shortfall in income.
+In 2017, nearly 5.7 million people with disabilities were employed.
+Naturally, though, a far lower share of people with disabilities is able to work compared to the share of people with no major health issues.

-With the physical and economic challenges of managing a disability in mind, WalletHub’s analysts compared the 150 most populated cities across 28 key indicators of disability-friendliness.
+With the physical and economic challenges of managing a disability in mind, WalletHub compared more than 180 most populated cities across 31 key indicators of disability-friendliness.
 Our data set ranges from physicians per capita to rate of workers with disabilities to park accessibility.
 Read on for our findings, expert insight from a panel of researchers and a full description of our methodology.